nikfrank/react-ulpan/README.md

 - FlashCard has unstyled ```<input/>``` and ```<button/>```s
   - let's make those fit more smoothly into the handwritten style (no outlines)
 - the user can't submit their guess by hitting "enter"
+- the response is ugly (text like hmmm... should be a color)
 - the user can submit multiple times on the same FlashCard
   - after submitting, the FlashCard should enter a "done" state
   - in the "done" state when the user hits "enter" again, we should call ```this.next```